University of Georgia

 A closeup of a man in a blue-collared shirt smiling outside of an academic building.

-Rick Tarleton, the Regents Professor in UGA’s Franklin College of Arts and Sciences, is founder and president of the Chagas Disease Foundation.
+Rick Tarleton, the Regents Professor in UGA’s Franklin College of Arts and Sciences, and his team have developed the first test of cure for the infection of Chagas.

 Chagas affects millions and kills thousands in the Americas each year.
-Treatments are available, but curing this complex disease has long seemed like a far-fetched hope.
+Treatments are available but curing an infection has long seemed like a far-fetched hope.

 “This test of cure is a real game changer for drug treatment studies,” said Brooke White, a lead researcher on the study.
 “We are already working with other research groups in hopes of creating a quicker and cheaper method of testing parasite load in their drug treatment studies.”